akvo/akvo-product-design/services/NotificationService/15-NotificationService/FunctionalDesign/NotificationService.md

 - Lay the foundation or be a starting point of discussions around the future Akvo platform

 ## Non goals
-The first itteration should probably not include email, it's a isolated feature that can easiy be added later.
+The first iteration should probably not include email, it's a isolated feature that can easily be added later.